Dyson V11 Absolute

 Fortunately, it has a quick emptying system with an internal collar to push out dirt and dust.
 This is effective at preventing clumps getting stuck compared with vacuums that rely on gravity alone, plus the “point and shoot” shape means you can point the canister deep into a bin before emptying.

-Note: Dyson also sells a V11 model with a a larger bin capacity and wider floorhead.
+Note: Dyson also sells a V11 model with a a larger dust container and wider floorhead.
 Click here to read our in-depth review of the Dyson V11 Outsize.

 Battery Life and Charge Time

 The battery cells included with the V11 Absolute are around 50% larger than those found in the V10.
 So, while the maximum run-time is still around 60-minutes, the V11 Absolute can provide more power for the same length of time.
-The LCD screen also shows remaining charge, so you don’t run out of battery unexpectedly (a common complaint with the Dyson V7, amongst others.)
+The LCD screen also shows remaining charge in real time, so you don’t run out of battery unexpectedly (a common complaint with the Dyson V7, amongst others.)

 When fully charged, the Dyson V11 Absolute can provide up to an hour of cleaning when in “ECO” mode.
 This is plenty of time for cleaning an entire home, making the V11 a true competitor to corded vacuums, rather than just a tool for quick clean-ups.